 Best Meditation Books For Intermediate To Expert Meditators

 In his definitive introduction to Zen Buddhism, Alan Watts gives a clear and straightforward explanation of the principles and practices of this ancient religion.
 He delves in the origins of Zen and connects the dots to how it influences modern day living.
-Good if you’ve been meditating for a few months or more.
+Good, if you’re interested in getting started with buddhism, and you’ve been meditating for a few months or more.